-Second, the objects aren't where you expect them to be.
+Second, the picture puts objects where you don't expect them to be.
 If I'm looking for a shoe, I may instinctively look at the ground first because that's where my shoes usually are.
 Of course, the picture is not real life and tricks me by dangling the shoe from a chandelier.
 Can't say I've ever put my shoes there.
 By contrast, we want ideas to be where readers expect them.
 We want coherence, meaning logical order.
 For example, research articles often use the IMRAD format (Introduction, Methods, Results, and Discussion).
 I suppose scientists could try a "MARDI" format or describe their studies in rap lyrics, but those genres wouldn't best help us understand their findings.
 Furthermore, publishers and readers would wonder why the writers don't seem to grasp the expectations of a research article (Are they not intelligent?) and question their credibility.
-So save any poetic chaos for creative writing class and keep your academic papers shipshape.
+So save any poetic chaos for creative writing class and keep your social science papers shipshape.